cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (describe-constraint table-name constraint-name)
 ```

+→ list

-Return a list of alists of the descriptions a particular constraint given the table-name and the  constraint name using the information_schema table.
+Return a list of alists of the descriptions a particular constraint given the table-name and the constraint name using the information\_schema table.

 ### describe-foreign-key-constraints

 ```lisp
 Function: (describe-foreign-key-constraints)
 ```

+→ list

 Generates a list of lists of information on the foreign key constraints

 ### describe-views